 Once applied to your account, the warmup process should begin immediately.
 A proper IP warmup relies on consistent and dependable sending practices.
 If volume over the dedicated IP is reduced to less than 20,000 messages a week for 4 weeks, we will require the IP goes through a selected warmup process again.

-There are two options for warming up a Postmark dedicated IP, automated (recommended) and do-it-yourself.
+There are two options for warming up a Postmark dedicated IP, Postmark-managed (recommended) and do-it-yourself.

 For this option, we’ll internally set a firm daily limit on the volume the dedicated IP is allowed to send, automatically adjusting this limit for you as reputation is established.
 Any overflow in messages that exceeds the daily limit will be automatically sent over our high quality shared IP pool.